 - Sick Leave

-Besides leaves regulated under the WAZO there are more leave types: Special Leave.
+Besides leaves of absence Netherlands regulated under the WAZO there are more leave types: Special Leave.
 Special Leave is not based on law, but on general country specific common practice.
-Examples of Special Leave are:
+Per type of Special Leave, the amount of leave days can be decided based on the company regulations.

 - Leave for relocation.